CenterForOpenScience/osf.io/framework/discourse/README.md

 If the OSF rollsback a project creation, then Discourse should too.

-Log Discourse errors correctly. (is this happening? hard to tell... we should get an error if discourse is not started up before the OSF.)

 Since we seem to be using docstrings with Sphinx conventions, these could also be added to OSF code.

 ##Other Issues